Family tree of Sima Yi: Sima Shi

 Sima Shi had three wives: Xiahou Hui, Lady Wu (personal name unknown) and Yang Huiyu.

 Lady Wu was Wu Zhi's daughter.

 Yang Huiyu was the daughter of Yang Chen and Lady Cai.
 She had two brothers: Yang Cheng (elder) and Yang Hu (younger).
 Yang Chen's father was Yang Xu.
 Lady Cai had a sister, Cai Wenji, and their father was Cai Yong.
 Yang Huiyu did not have any sons with Sima Shi.
 It is not known if they had any daughters.

 Xiahou Hui was the daughter of Xiahou Shang and the Lady of Deyang District (personal name unknown).
 Her brother was Xiahou Xuan.
 The Lady of Deyang District was Cao Zhen's younger sister.
 Xiahou Hui bore Sima Shi five daughters but no sons.
 One of the five daughters was married to Zhen De but she died early.
 The names of the five daughters are not known.

 Sima Zhao

 Sima Zhao had nine sons and two daughters.
 Five of his sons – Sima Yan, Sima You, Sima Zhao, Sima Dingguo and Sima Guangde – were born to his wife Wang Yuanji, but only the two eldest survived childhood.
 They also had a daughter – Princess Jingzhao, whose personal name is unknown.
 Princess Jingzhao married Zhen De after Zhen's first wife (Sima Shi's daughter) died early.
 Wang Yuanji's father was Wang Su.
 Wang Su's father was Wang Lang.
 Sima Zhao's four other sons – Sima Jian, Sima Ji, Sima Yongzuo and Sima Yanzuo – were not born to Wang Yuanji.
 Sima Yongzuo and Sima Yanzuo both died young.
 The identities of their mothers are unknown.
-Sima Zhao's other daughter, Princess Changshan, married Wang Ji (王濟), a grandson of Wang Chang.
+Sima Zhao's other daughter, Princess Changshan, married Wang Ji (王濟), a grandson of Wang Chang and son of Wang Hun.
 The identity of her mother is also unknown.